rallyhealth/sbt-shading/README.md

 ### Java 9: Project Jigsaw
 Released with Java 9.
 This solves a somewhat different problem: breaking down monolithic JARs -- namely the JDK -- into smaller, more independent parts.
-It allows a JAR to more explicit define what classes/packages are being exposed and what transitive dependencies are being shared with the consuming application.
+It allows a JAR to more explicitly define what classes/packages are being exposed and what transitive dependencies are being shared with the consuming application.

 Modules _can_ solve the problem of two different JARs each defining their own _internal_ `com.acme.Foo` and the